 PROBLEM SOLUTION • Glass has white residue on inside (continued) 2.
-Contaminants from paints or sealants used in manufacturing the Fireplace or normal impurities in Gas. • Glass has brown residue inside 1.
-Over long periods of time (months), this may occur if you are burning LP gas because it has more impurities than natural gas.
+Contaminants from paints or sealants used in manufacturing the Fireplace.
+Clean with glass cleaner.
+Glass has brown residue inside.
+1. Over long periods of time (months), this may occur if you are burning LP gas because it has more impurities than natural gas.
 You will need to clean the glass more often.
 2. This can result rapidly if the flame is not properly adjusted or there are other conditions that generate soot.
-Adjustments should be made by a service technician. • Pungent odor 1.
-Check to be sure pressure relief doors on top of the firebox and heat exchanger are seated properly.
+Adjustments should be made by a service technician.
+Pungent odor.
+1. Confirm pressure relief lids on top of and at the rear of firebox are properly seated.
 2. Partial burning of aldehydes (See "Glass has white residue" immediately above).
-3. This condition means that carbon monoxide is present.
+3. This condition may mean that carbon monoxide is present.
 4. Call gas technician to check gas connection and installation.
 Note: During the first few days of operation, there will be an odor generated by the curing process.
-This is normal and will abate. • Soot accumulating up on walls or furniture 1.
-Your gas Fireplace and venting system are sealed so that it is virtually impossible for soot to come from them.
+This is normal and will abate.
+Soot accumulating up on walls or furniture.
+1. Your gas Fireplace and venting system are sealed so that it is virtually impossible for soot to come from them.
 The most common source for this complaint turns out to be from burning candles.
 2. If you do not ever burn candles or do not have other open flames, check for the presence of soot in your Fireplace's firebox.
 If there is, look for a gasket leak around the glass or where the vent pipe exits the Fireplace.
-If there is a leak, there would likely be soot evident in the area of the leak. • If you have a Carbon Monoxide (CO) sensor alarm, and it sounds 1.
-Incomplete or interrupted combustion of aldehydes a.Ventilate room until aldehydes are all burned off, that is, until the pungent odor is gone. b.
+If there is a leak, there would likely be soot evident in the area of the leak. • If you have a Carbon Monoxide (CO) sensor alarm, and it sounds.
+1. Incomplete or interrupted combustion of aldehydes a.
+Ventilate room until aldehydes are all burned off, that is, until the pungent odor is gone. b.
 A gas technician should check gas connection and installation.

-24. WARRANTY
+22. WARRANTY